grantseltzer/blog/content/disecting.md

 }
 ```

-_Note: Although it's not clear by naming convention, the memory offset is stored in `Value`._
+Although it's not clear by naming convention, the memory offset is stored in `Value`.
+By memory offset, I mean the number of addresses from the begining of the **.text** section.
+This is the section where executable instructions defined in the actual program is stored.

-Now, that seems clear, but how do we find the actual symbol?

 ## Further reading